SemperSolus0x3d/solinject/README.md

 - Your services don't have to know about their dependencies' lifetime.
 - All configuration is tied to the container.
 - Container is mutable by default, but it will be immutable if you use it by a reference to const or by a pointer to const.
+- Container can be configured in code or by a config file

 [^1]: A singleton service is created once and used everywhere.